The following message is from Kevin Tasa, Associate Dean Academic of Schulich School of Business.

 - Pre-Recording Lectures: Creating asynchronous lectures can be done quite simply via Zoom, PowerPoint, or Echo360.
 Review the Designing Asynchronous Lectures guide for a list of how-to videos.

-Class Participation and Attendance: Canvas’ Discussions tool is a simple and effective means to allow students who are unable to be present in class the opportunity to contribute their thoughts on course content.
-However you choose to assess participation and attendance this term, please adopt a generous and multi-faceted approach to assessment that is defined clearly in advance whenever possible.
+Class Participation and Attendance: The Canvas Discussions tool is a simple and effective means to allow students who are unable to be present in class the opportunity to contribute their thoughts on course content.
+However you choose to assess participation and attendance this term, please adopt a generous and multi-faceted approach to assessment that is defined clearly in advance, as per the School’s policy.

-Instructor Illness: Until April 30, all community members attending campus must complete and pass daily screening on YU Screen prior to coming in.
-Going forward, masks will continue to be required in all indoor spaces on campus until further notice.
 The best source of up-to-date information regarding the University’s COVID protocols continues to be the Better Together website.
 If you get sick or are unable to clear the screening, do not come to campus.
-Viable options for dealing with illness continue to be: using the buddy system with another qualified instructor, deliver the class remotely using one of the two remote meets covered by in-person delivery, or cancel the class and schedule a make-up session.
+Viable options for dealing with illness continue to be: using the buddy system with another qualified instructor, deliver the class online using one of the two online meets covered by in-person delivery, or cancel the class and schedule a make-up session.
 If scheduling a make-up session, ensure you leave yourself enough time to contact your area admin as well as the ADAO for scheduling assistance.

-Student Illness: Please remind students that if they get sick or fail their screening, they should also not be coming onto campus.
+Please remind students that if they get sick or fail the province’s screening, they should also not be coming onto campus.

 - As a reminder, the University’s existing policies regarding absence from class remain in place.
 Students are required to stay home when they are ill, and they should not be penalized for being absent.
 Senate has recently voted to extend until the end of December 2023 the suspension of requiring an Attending Physician Statement Form in cases of absences due to illness; this extension is to allow the Senate sub-committee an opportunity to amend the policy around the need for student documentation to reflect the current and ongoing needs of students, instructors, and governance committees adjudicating student appeals and petitions.

 Breakout Space: Schulich’s breakout rooms are available for use.
 If you would like to book breakout space for your course, please contact your course support person.

-Guest Speakers: Please keep in mind that, just like all community members, visitors coming to York’s campuses must follow the health and safety protocols in place, including wearing a mask while on our campuses.
-Review the Live Streaming and Recording In-Person Classes guide on how to have a guest speaker attend your class remotely.
+Guest Speakers: Review the Live Streaming and Recording In-Person Classes guide on how to have a guest speaker attend your class online.

 Classroom IT Support: below is a summary of some key information:

-- A/V Equipment Issues: IT will be conducting rounds at 7:30am each day to turn on the classroom equipment and ensure it is operational.
-Should you experience an issue in your classroom please contact the Schulich Help Desk at (416) 736-2100 ext.
-66356, or drop by the desk on the 3rd floor of the Schulich building (7:30am-10:30pm MF, 8:00am-5:00pm weekends).
+- A/V Equipment Issues: Staff will be conducting rounds at 7:30am each day to turn on the classroom equipment and ensure it is operational.
+Should you experience an issue in your classroom please contact the Schulich Help Desk at (416) 736-5824 (or ext.
+55824) or drop by the desk on the 3rd floor of the Schulich building (7:30am-10:30pm MF, 8:00am-5:00pm weekends).

 - Microphones and Personal Windscreens: Each classroom is equipped with a lapel microphone should you wish to make use of one.
 Instructors can obtain their own personal windscreen (cover) for the lapel mic, for hygiene purposes, by visiting the concierge if you do not have one already.
 Covers are assigned one per instructor, so please continue to bring it with you in future weeks.

 Room Access with YU Cards: Rooms in Schulich that previously required access via a white HID card have been replaced and now require access to be programmed to an employee YU Card.
 YU Cards can be obtained from the YU Card Office (https://www.yorku.ca/yucard/).
 Schulich can no longer provide one-off access to rooms.
-Access requests must be made by email to Doorcard Services (email@example.com) by the direct manager for whom access is being requested.
-If access is requested for a room beyond the manager’s sphere of responsibility, approval must be sought from Anwar Mustapha.
+Access requests must be made through area administrative staff (for instructors and faculty) or through your operations manager (for staff).
+We strongly encourage instructors teaching in summer to request a YU Card and Doorcard access—as needed—as soon as possible to ensure timely access.

 Instructors teaching in one-year masters programs should direct their questions first to their program directors.
 Program directors will be in touch with instructors if they haven’t already to set up a time to discuss program-specific plans.
 Instructors teaching in other programs can direct their questions to the relevant area coordinators.